 Genesee Valley Regional Center is a juvenile detention facility on Flint’s Pasadena Avenue.
 The kids housed there, aged 10-18, have a structured routine, like attending school every weekday and attending group meetings in the evening.

 Youth Arts: Unlocked provides a creative outlet for kids like those living in the GVRC.
-With a mission of “providing arts and enrichment programming for justice-involved youth in Mid-Michigan,” the organization was co-founded by Shelley Spivack, a Genesee County family court attorney-referee and lecturer in the UM-Flint Department of Sociology, Anthropology, and Criminal Justice.
+With a mission of “providing arts and enrichment programming for justice-involved youth in Mid-Michigan,” the organization was co-founded by Shelley Spivack, a Genesee County family court attorney-referee and UM-Flint lecturer.

 Three UM-Flint students pay weekly visits to GVRC, facilitating classes like dance improv theatre, art and poetry, and more.
 Read more about their work as Youth Arts: Unlocked interns below.

-David, a sophomore Theatre Performance major, helps to lead boy’s theatre sessions like “Shakesprov,” where the kids perform guided improv scenes of Shakespeare plays.
+David, a senior Theatre Performance major, helps to lead boy’s theatre sessions like “Shakesprov,” where the kids perform guided improv scenes of Shakespeare plays.

 “When kids hear that they are learning Shakespeare, they tend to get nervous, and we want this to be positive, not stressful,” David explains.
 “So we guide them through an improv scene of Shakespeare.
 We’re not focused on giving them lines to memorize for next week, because the hope is that you get out of the facility and we won’t see you here again.”